Taxes for Expats: How to Reduce Tax Liability Working Overseas

 An expat who is subject to tax outside the U.S. may be able to take a credit using Form 1116 or a deduction on Schedule A for the amount of income tax paid.
 You may use foreign tax credits and the foreign earned income exclusion on the same tax return.
 But you won’t be eligible to either deduct foreign taxes listed on Schedule A of your 1040 or take a tax credit related to income that is excluded.
 For additional information on the ins and outs of the foreign tax credit, see the IRS Publication 514.

-Remember that expats are subject to fulfill certain foreign reporting requirements, such as:
+Remember that expats are subject to fulfill certain foreign reporting requirements for US taxes on foreign income, such as:

 - Foreign Bank Account Reporting (FBAR) if the total value of all accounts outside the U.S. exceeds $10,000